hmcts/nfdiv-ccd-data-migration-tool/README.md

 The migrations are recorded in case history by a new case event.
 The name and description of this event can be configured in [CaseMigrationProcessor.java](https://github.com/hmcts/nfdiv-ccd-case-migration/blob/master/src/main/java/uk/gov/hmcts/reform/migration/CaseMigrationProcessor.java).

-During the migration, CCD makes a call to nfdiv-case-api and you will also need to add a blank event to case-api for your migration to work [example PR](https://github.com/hmcts/nfdiv-case-api/pull/3841)
+During the migration, CCD makes a call to nfdiv-case-api and you will also need to add a blank event to the api for your migration to work ([example PR](https://github.com/hmcts/nfdiv-case-api/pull/3841)).

 After merging the migration into master, it is run like a cron, using the flux configuration defined in the [cnp-flux-config](https://github.com/hmcts/cnp-flux-config/tree/master/apps/nfdiv/nfdiv-ccd-case-migration) repo.

 ## Testing the Elastic Search query in local dev
-If you have set up a project locally that includes CCD (e.g. nfdiv-case-api), you should find that entries in your local DB are automatically indexed by elastic search and made available through a Docker container (e.g. `ccd-elasticsearch-1`).
-By sending a get request to this container, you can test the ES query:
+If you have set up a project locally that includes CCD (e.g. nfdiv-case-api), you should find that entries in your local DB are automatically indexed by elastic search and made available through a Docker container.
+By sending a get request to the container, you can test the ES query:

 Example request structure:
 ```bash